GabrielOduori/Blog-Post/README.md

         $ python3.7 manage.py tests

 ## Known bugs
-* The email functionality is currently not running on the test platform
+* The commet functionality is currently not routing as expected and will be fixed in the next iteration.

 ## License information